Anxiety Medications: Medication Types And Effects

 • A recent heart attack

-Seniors, teens, and children typically have different medical needs and will likely receive different medication recommendations.
+Seniors, teens, and children typically have different medical needs and may receive different medication recommendations.

 iStock/kupicoo